 Donate to MITA PAC

-Please use the form below to contact Mariam Robinson, MITA – Director of Strategic Affairs.
-She can help you set up meetings with your state representative and your state senator based on the information you provide.
+Please use the form below to contact Lance Binoniemi, MITA – VP of Government Affairs.
+He can help you set up meetings with your state representative and your state senator based on the information you provide.

 Look Up a Bill